-Elders in several forests communities in Guyana recall that their grandparents and parents were very proactive in getting their lands legally recognised and secured.
+Elders in several forests communities in Guyana recall that their grandparents and parents were very proactive in ensuring their lands were legally recognised and secured.

 In 1962, the British Guiana Independence Conference opened to discuss Guyana’s independence from the United Kingdom.
-During this time, Steven Campbell, one of the main actors, attended the Conference in London in order to present an elaborate petition which was calling for secure land rights.
-This petition was later signed by 26 Captains, to the British authorities.
-Finally, Campbell and Amerindian community leaders succeeded in including text about Amerindian land rights in the report of the Conference.
+Steven Campbell, one of the main actors, attended the Conference in London in order to present an elaborate petition calling for secure land rights.
+Finally, Campbell and Amerindian community leaders succeeded in including text on Amerindian land rights in the report of the Conference.

 One of the main issues concerning titling land in Guyana has been that individual Villages also requested large tracts of land that, in many cases, overlapped with the requests made by others.
 Elders in several Villages have explained that this was because they did not think in terms of strict boundaries between Villages and many shared the same farming, hunting, fishing and gathering areas.